TiZir invests in delivering health and safety inductions and construction-safe work practice training packages to employees and contractors.

-An onsite, hi-tech and fully equipped medical clinic staffed by doctors, paramedics and nurses ensures and promotes physical and mental well-being of GCO’s workforce.
+An onsite, hi-tech and fully equipped medical clinic staffed by doctors and nurses ensures and promotes the physical and mental well-being of GCO’s workforce.
 A 4WD ambulance helps the medical team to respond to emergencies in the surrounding area.
 Both ambulance and clinic are configured to treat patients at an advanced life-support level.

 Regular security and emergency exercises and drills are conducted to prepare emergency response teams (ERT) for urgent support.
 The ERT have exclusive access to breathing apparatus, firefighting uniforms, a fire truck and trailer and a fast response vehicle.